TES Terms of Reference Appendix B

 - The TES Secretariat will begin the recruitment process not less than one month prior to the two-year termination date of its existing business members.

 - The call for new applications to the TES Board will be made public and communicated via the East Sussex County Council (ESCC) website and ESCC social media platforms.
-The ESCC Communications team will also be asked to further promote the opportunity through relevant press releases.
-Additionally, the call will be distributed through TES’s subgroups and business networks, all of whom will be asked to further distribute/promote as appropriate.
+The ESCC Communications team will also be asked to further promote the opportunity through relevant press releases where possible, and the call will be distributed through TES’s subgroups, business networks and Borough/District officers, all of whom will be asked to further distribute and promote as appropriate.
+Additionally, consideration will be given to the overall diversity of membership in terms of the individual’s protected characteristics as listed in the Equality Act 2010 (including, but not limited to, gender, race, sexual orientation and age), and the call may be promoted through representative groups and networks as appropriate.

 - An application form will be made available on the TES pages of the ESCC website.
 All public promotion and communication will point to these website pages.
 Supplementary information on the role of TES business members, such as the TES Terms of Reference, board induction material and application guidance, will also be available to view alongside the application form.

 - An application deadline of not less than three weeks (15 working days) will be given from the date the vacancy is first made public.
-Applicants will be required to submit their application by email to ESCC’s Economic Development team: email@example.com.
+Applicants will be required to submit their application to ESCC’s Economic Development team via the online form.
 Promotion as described in 3.2 will continue throughout the period of the vacancy.

 - If required, a selection panel will be assembled to review the shortlisted applications.
 The selection panel may meet in person, virtually, or choose to ratify the recommendations of the TES Secretariat via email.
 The selection panel will be made up of:

-- 1 x TES/SELEP business representative – see point 3.8 below
+- 1 x TES/SELEP business representative (see point 3.8); and

 - The local authority representative on the panel shall be chosen by the TES local authority members, and the HE/FE representative shall be chosen by the TES HE/FE members.
 The TES Secretariat representative shall be the ESCC Head of Economic Development, Skills, Culture and Infrastructure, or their selected alternate senior officer.
 The SELEP Secretariat representative shall be the SELEP Chief Executive Officer or their selected alternate senior SELEP Secretariat member.